Noviat/noviat-apps/account_asset_management_import/README.rst

 Other Fields
 ''''''''''''

-Extra columns can be added and will be processed as long as the column header is equal to the 'ORM' name of the field.
+Extra columns can be added and will be processed as long as the column header is equal to the Label of the field (in user language) or the 'ORM' name of the field.

 Input fields with no corresponding ORM field will be ignored unless special support has been added for that field in this module (or a module that extends the capabilities of this module).

 This module has implemented specific support for the following fields: